yalevras/obsidian/Brain/Work/Sport Mode.md

-Making the drive script faster where we can
+Making the drive script faster where we can put things to sleep t oresume after.

 1. Power on the MCU and arm it
 	1. Power on MCU